Splitter/Snapmin/README.md

   require get_template_directory() . '/Snapmin/Snapmin.php';

 3. Two new menu items will display within the wordpress admin area 'Snapmin Test' and 'Snap Builder'.
-Snap Builder is the editor interface for building the theme option pages that are displayed under the Snapmin Test menu item.
+Snap Builder is the editor interface for building the theme option pages.
+The options pages created with Snap Builder will display under the Snapmin Test menu(name can be changed).

-4. Each pages(ones created by script) will save their options using wordpress' standard get_option/set_option api using the value of 'menu_slug' as the name when you create the pages.
+4. Each page(ones created by script) will save their options using wordpress' standard get_option/set_option api using the value of 'menu_slug' as the name when you create the pages.

 5. Once done using snap builder to build themeoptions pages then edit Snapmin.php and change the following line